Parcel vs. Pallet Shipping: Which One to Choose?

 Parcels are generally more fragile than pallets, shipped in higher volumes, and handled at many checkpoints, making them more susceptible to getting lost and damaged.

 Better tracking is a huge advantage of many checkpoints of parcel shipping.
-On all of these checkpoints, parcel carriers get updates of the shipment location.
+At all of these checkpoints, parcel carriers get updates on the shipments’ location.
+This may change as carriers’ tracking technology continues to evolve.

 Pallets are larger and heavier than parcels, and therefore more expensive, but are nevertheless a more cost-effective option if you’re shipping large amounts of freight to the same place.

-LTL shipments are more likely to encounter unexpected delays while traveling from a terminal to a terminal, via truck or train.
-Also, a human error can play a larger role in LTL shipping.
-If a carrier comes to pick up two pallets and finds out there are twice as many, loading time is dramatically increased, and if the carrier ends up with no room in the truck, pickups scheduled for the same day may get pushed to the next day or week.
+LTL shipments are more likely to encounter unexpected delays while traveling from terminal to terminal, via truck or train.
+Also, human error can play a larger role in LTL shipping.
+If a carrier comes to pick up two pallets and finds out there are twice as many, loading time is increased, and if the carrier ends up with no room in the truck, pickups scheduled for the same day may get pushed to the next day or week (depending on how often a carrier services the area — which is usually based on business volume).

 This doesn’t typically happen with parcel shipments.
-Several unexpected parcels will not make that much of a difference when it comes to loading and pickups.
+Several unexpected parcels will make little difference when it comes to loading and pickups.

 Final thoughts